 “For a brief period in 1937, the Mitsubishi Type 97 Ki-15 was the fastest production airplane in the world.
 It was a high-speed reconnaissance aircraft capable of flying faster and higher than any fighter it would encounter at the time.
 Fully aerobatic, it could out-maneuver all fighters of the era – if they could catch it.

-“The second prototype Ki-15 was purchased by the Asashi Shimbun, a large Tokyo newspaper, as a fast courier and named Kamikaze-go.
+“The second prototype Ki-15 was purchased by the Asashi Shimbun, a large Tokyo newspaper, as a fast press courier plane, and named Kamikaze-go.
 It flew a record-breaking flight from Tokyo to London for the coronation of King George VI.
 Its top speed of 300 mph and trouble-free performance impressed the Western world with the abilities of Japanese aviation.

 – At The Field: Offbeat Stories About R/C Model Airplanes and the People Who Fly Them, David P. Andersen, 2004

-From the wiki: “A French newspaper had offered a substantial monetary prize for the first aircraft to fly between Paris and Tokyo within 100 hours.
+“A French newspaper had offered a substantial monetary prize for the first aircraft to fly between Paris and Tokyo within 100 hours.
 Many aviators had failed in the attempt, including André Japy, the French aviator whose plane crashed into the mountains of Kyūshū on the last leg of his record attempt from Paris to Tokyo.

 “The Kamikaze-go, a Mitsubishi Ki-15 Karigane aircraft (registration J-BAAI), sponsored by the newspaper Asahi Shimbun, succeeded where others failed.
 Flight-time from Tokyo to London took 51 hours, 17 minutes and 23 seconds, piloted by Iinuma Masaaki (1912–1941) with Tsukagoshi Kenji (1900–1943) serving as navigator.
 The flight was the first Fédération Aéronautique Internationale aviation record to have been won by the Japanese.